matu6968/cmsxj19e-hacks/README.md

 You are root!

-For the second and third way, the camera must be disassembled.
+For the second way, the camera must be disassembled.
 How to do this is described here.
 [Instructions](DISASSEMBLE_CAMERA.md)

 Now you need a UART USB converter, such as the pl2303 converter or an SPI programmer, such as the ch341a.